 Q4.
-Please give some examples of your experience building complete environments, which includes: architecture of the hardware and network design that will be used to host in-house applications that require “MySQL, NGINX, Memcached and Java”?
+Please give some examples of your experience building complete environments, which include: the architecture of the hardware and network design that will be used to host in-house applications that require “MySQL, NGINX, Memcached, and Java”?
 (Replace this with your config.)

 Q5.
 Now tell us how you would explain the architecture to developers who are only asking for a server?

 The answers to these question will provide a baseline for the rest of the interview.